Nick777-Pixel/vercel-blog/pages/posts/good-design.md

 The variable is **time**.
 When chasing the trend, we are chasing a moving target.
 We do new designs every year for the same old things, not as an improvement, but for following the trend.

 I want to decorrelate time from my design.
-I want understand _design_ better, and find the non-exsiting _good design_, that is beyond the past, now, and future.
+I want to understand _design_ better, and find the non-exsiting _good design_, that is beyond the past, now, and future.
 As Dieter Rams said, good design is timeless.